 With the South subdued, a newly energized Union Army embarked on a series of brutal campaigns against the American Indians of the Western territories, resulting in the forced relocations of tens of thousands and the deaths of thousands more, many of them women and children.
 Treaties were made and broken, then made and broken again as the cordon grew ever tighter around the hopelessly overmatched aboriginals.
 The magnanimity accorded the recently defeated rebels was not extended to the Natives, who, oddly, often resisted the invasion and occupation of their homelands.
 General Sherman, once again in a starring role, pithily summarized the overall mood thus: “I met a good Indian once.
 He was dead.”

 In the turmoil following the War, suffering was widespread across the South, with none faring worse than newly emancipated slaves, who had no preparation whatsoever for a life of freedom, and who often failed miserably.
-Many found themselves in situations far worse than slavery.
+Many found themselves in situations effectively worse than slavery.
 Seeking better conditions, tens of thousands migrated to the North, where they were not exactly welcomed with open arms.

 With the South’s flawed but basically stable social order in ruins, Southern society dissolved into chaos.
 And in the violent and lawless conditions that followed, Blacks frequently suffered at the hands of vengeful Whites, who blamed them for their misfortunes.
 Terror stalked the land, and lynchings, once quite rare, became tragically commonplace.

-The staggering numbers of grievously wounded veterans overwhelmed a system completely unprepared to deal with them.
+The staggering numbers of grievously wounded veterans overwhelmed a society completely unprepared to deal with them.
 Many, too damaged to return to “normal” life, simply fell through the cracks.
 Others, alienated beyond redemption, joined with kindred spirits to form criminal gangs that terrorized and wrought havoc upon polite society.
 For years after the War the streets of American cities teemed with maimed and disfigured veterans begging for alms.

-Healing came slowly, and reconciliation was many decades in the making.
+Healing came slowly, and reconciliation was many years in the making.
 A large step in that direction occurred with America’s participation in the Great War of 1914-1918, which brought Southerners and Northerners together under a common banner as never before.
 The healing was nearly complete when that collaboration was repeated two decades later, in the second Great War, during which North and South joined together once again, this time to defeat two formidable enemies on opposite sides of the world.
 In the wake of that global conflagration, which saw the full and final realization of America’s long-anticipated Manifest Destiny, the Civil War, though not forgotten, came to be put away once and for all in the American imagination, like a memento of the long-ago past it had in fact become.